bashup/scale-dsl/README.md

     and again
 ~~~

 Each basic command in the block that begins with `-` or `+` is forwarded to the DSL interpreter as command line arguments.
-So the line `- This is a test` becomes `indent-with "" - This is a test`, and `+ of indenting` becomes `indent-with "" + of indenting`.
-The `indent-with` function then detects the presence of a block via the `+`, and runs the nested block with a deeper indent.
+So the line `- This is a test` becomes `indent-with "" This is a test`, and `+ of indenting` becomes `indent-with "" of indenting`.
+The `indent-with` function then runs any nested block with a deeper indent.

 ## Scripting and Composition